RackHD/docs/docs/rackhd/pollers.rst

 than simply running an IPMI or SNMP command and parsing it.
 To address this, there is a poller type called a metric.
 A metric uses SNMP or IPMI, but can make multiples of these calls in aggregate and add post-processing logic to the results.
-There are currently four metrics available in the Monorail system:
+There are currently four metrics available in the RackHD system:

 - snmp-interface-state
 - snmp-interface-bandwidth-utilization